Children of Bodom: Formation and early years (1993–1996)

 Children of Bodom was formed in 1993 by guitarist Alexi "Wildchild" Laiho and drummer Jaska Raatikainen under the name of Inearthed.
 They had known each other since early childhood and had shared an interest in heavy metal, especially death metal groups, such as Dissection, Entombed, Cannibal Corpse, Autopsy, and Obituary and classic metal groups such as Iron Maiden, Judas Priest, Black Sabbath, Metallica, Dio, and Ozzy Osbourne.
 Bassist Samuli Miettinen completed the initial line-up of the band.
 Inearthed recorded its first demo, Implosion of Heaven, during August of the same year.

-Samuli was the main composer of the band's lyrics for the two years that he took part in Inearthed, but his family moved to the United States in 1995, making it impossible for him to remain in the band.
+Miettinen was the main composer of the band's lyrics for the two years that he took part in Inearthed, but his family moved to the United States in 1995, making it impossible for him to remain in the band.
 His last contributions to Inearthed were the lyrics of the songs from their second demo, Ubiquitous Absence of Remission which was the first time they worked with producer Anssi Kippo at Astia-studios (Lappeenranta, Finland).
 In this demo, keyboards were incorporated into the band's songs for the first time.
 In order to achieve this, both Laiho and Raatikainen played the keyboards separately and subsequently mixed the recorded track with the other instruments.
 Laiho, who had previously only composed the melodies of the songs, assumed the role of the band's lyricist.

 At the time, Raatikainen played French horn in a local big band, and during a rehearsal, he met Alexander Kuoppala, a trumpet player and also a proficient guitarist.
 Shortly after the recording of their second demo, Kuoppala was invited to join Inearthed as a rhythm guitarist.

-The bassist chosen to replace Samuli was Henkka "Blacksmith" Seppälä, whom Laiho and Raatikainen had previously known from school.
-Apart from playing the bass, Seppälä also often doubles as the band's backing vocalist.
-Also, the band recruited a musician to specialize on keyboards, whose name was Jani Pirisjoki.
-Both joined Inearthed in early 1996.